TheVoltageVikingRam/SPICE_Bootstrap/SPECTRE/Exercise2/README.md

-This demonstrates exercise part 2
+This demonstrates exercise 1's parts 2 and 3.